 Alcohol and Celexa | Alcohol and Citalopram Side Effects

 When you take any prescription medicine, it’s important to be aware of all potential interactions and side effects and also to give your physician a full medical history before you take anything that’s prescribed.
 This includes understanding the relationship between alcohol and Celexa.
-The following provides information on the possible interaction between alcohol and Celexa and highlights some of the alcohol and citalopram side effects.
+The following provides information on the possible interaction between alcohol and Celexa and highlights some of the alcohol and Citalopram side effects.
 Citalopram is the generic name of the medicine Celexa.

 Celexa or citalopram is a medicine that’s prescribed to treat depression.
-It’s designed to help increase a person’s sense of well-being and their energy levels, and it’s a selective serotonin reuptake inhibitor or a SSRI.
+It’s designed to help increase a person’s sense of well-being and their energy levels, and it’s a selective serotonin reuptake inhibitor or an SSRI.
 When you take Celexa, it rebalances the amount of serotonin in the brain.
 An imbalance of serotonin in the brain is believed the be the reason people experience depression.

 Some of the general side effects of Celexa include nausea, appetite loss, dry mouth, drowsiness, sweating and yawning.

 Serious, severe side effects that are possible include tremors, changes in sex drive or ability, and easily bleeding or bruising.

 There’s also the potential for something called serotonin syndrome or serotonin toxicity.
 This can lead to severe symptoms including hallucinations, rapid heartbeat, coordination problems, and gastrointestinal problems, and it usually occurs if you’re taking multiple medicines or supplements that increase serotonin simultaneously.

 So what about alcohol and Celexa, and more specifically alcohol and Citalopram side effects?

 With alcohol and Celexa there is also the increased risk of an overdose.
 Symptoms of an overdose involving alcohol and Celexa can include nausea, vomiting, extreme drowsiness and sweating.